MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     -   Setting the table connection.
     -   Unregistering the table connection.

 -  Create a page that uses the companion table as its source to enable client users can view, modify, create, and delete records in the table.
+This task is optional.

 At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table.
 When records from the external table are instantiated, the connection is set on them.
 Any changes that client users make to records are pushed back to the external table.

-### Commits on external tables
+### How commits on external tables are handled
 [!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time.
 This includes the tenant database connection, application database connection (in a multitenant deployment), and any registered external table connections.
 If an error occurs that prevents a commit, transactions on all connections in use are rolled back.

 ## Creating a [!INCLUDE[navnow](includes/navnow_md.md)] companion table